AdaCore/learn/content/courses/ada_2022_whats_new/chapters/container_aggregates.rst

     * GNAT Community Edition 2021
     * GCC 11

-Ada 2022 introduces container aggregates.
-They can be used to easily create values for vectors, lists, maps, etc.
-Container aggregates leverage array aggregate syntax when the container doesn't have keys.
-On the other side hashed and ordered maps use record aggregate syntax.
+Ada 2022 introduces container aggregates, which can be used to easily create values for vectors, lists, maps, and other aggregates.
+Container aggregates leverage array aggregate syntax when the container doesn't have keys uses record aggregate syntax for hashed and ordered maps.
+Here's an example:
-Consider this:

 .. code:: ada run_button project=Courses.Ada_2022_Whats_New.Container_Aggregates